laixintao/uwsgi-docs/Erlang.rst

 Integrating uWSGI with Erlang
 =============================

-.. warning:: Erlang support is broken as of 1.9.20.
+.. 警告:: Erlang support is broken as of 1.9.20.
 A new solution is being worked on.

 The uWSGI server can act as an Erlang C-Node and exchange messages and RPC with Erlang nodes.